-AgiliZen™ is about releasing stuckness – letting go of agonizing over the things you want to change, but can’t – and mastering the skills, habits and mindset that enable you to change what you can.
-It’s about starting where you are today, and focusing your energy, creativity and determination to design innovative strategies to address the challenges keeping you from feeling capable, confident and in charge of your life.
+AgiliZen™ is about letting go of agonizing over the things you want to change, but can’t – and mastering the skills, habits and mindset that enable you to lead yourself to change what you can.
+It’s about starting where you are today, and focusing your creative energy to design solutions to the challenges keeping you from feeling capable, confident and in charge of your life.

 Everyone can benefit from cultivating agilizing skills, but if you answer yes to any of the following, the impact on your life will be profound.
 Do you often feel: